Senneseph/synthmem/PROPOSAL.md

 Images and sound files will be addable by the user.

-Postgres is probably the best database choice with unlogged tables for cache, normal tables for sql, and json for abstract documents (WHICH THESE ARE and so a fundamental thing: { id: [identifier], content: [json], [standard record keeping / indexing properties]}).
+PGlite is probably the best database choice with unlogged tables for cache, normal tables for sql, and json for abstract documents (WHICH THESE ARE and so a fundamental thing: { id: [identifier], content: [json], [standard record keeping / indexing properties]}).
+We may use a